Sofiat/SQL-Chinook/README.md

 # SQL-Chinook
 The Chinook Database holds information about a music store.
-I assisted the Chinook team with understanding the media in their store, their customers and employees, and their invoice information.
+Using SQL, I assisted the Chinook team with understanding the media in their store, their customers and employees, and their invoice information.